 3D inspection involves comparing scan data against a set of reference data, usually a CAD model or technical drawing.
 This is a critical part of the manufacturing and quality control process, because it helps confirm that parts have been produced correctly.

 To check that a component was created accurately, we scan the item and compare the scan data against the reference data that was originally used by the manufacturer.
 Flaws in the manufacturing process often result in parts that don’t meet tolerance levels.

-By analysing your parts using 3D inspection, we can identity any defects or deviations from required specifications, allowing you to fix any problems before the item reaches your customers.
+By analysing your parts using quality inspection, we can identity any defects or deviations from required specifications, allowing you to fix any problems before the item reaches your customers.